-Generated Files Purpose AccountOperations.java all the operations provided by the IDL interface are defined in this file, which is shared by both the stubs and the skeletons.
-Account.java contains the java version of the IDL interface; used as signature type in method declarations.
-AccountStub.java a java class that contains the stub code AccountImplBase a java class that contains the skeleton code AccountHolder.java a Holder class that is used to contain a reference to the IDL interface object if the interface is passed as an argument.
-AccountHelper.java a Helper class that is used to downcast a CORBA object to this type
+-Account.java: contains the java version of the IDL interface; used as signature type in method declarations.

+- -AccountImplBase.java: a java class that contains the skeleton code - -AccountStub: a java class that contains the stub code - -AccountHelper.java: a Helper class that is used to narrow the object reference returned from a Naming Service to the stub required by the client. - -AccountHolder: a Holder class that is used to contain a reference to the IDL interface object if the interface is passed as an argument. - -AccountOperations: all the operations defined in the IDL interface are put into this file, which is shared by both the stubs and the skeletons.